ampotos/django-gallery/README.md

 ```

 - non-existing tags will be created automatically
 - Also it is possible to update tags of an image via the upload feature.
-For that "img_name" has to be an empty string and "stl_path" has to match with the image you want to add tags.
+For that "img_names" has to be an empty string and "stl_path" has to match with the image you want to add tags.
 Again missing tags will be created automatically.
-- If an picture with the same stl_path exists, it's tag will be updated with the one in the zip and the image will be replaced by the on in the zip
+- If an models with the same stl_path exists, it's tag will be updated with the one in the zip and the image will be replaced by the on in the zip
+- image_names can have as many images thant you want, when creating a new model the first image in img_names will be the one displayed in the all views (but detial vie display all of them)